Lysius Salomon: Becoming president

 On August 18, 1879, Salomon returned to Haiti and became president with huge support from the people.
+His rise to power was anticipated by General Richelieu Duperval, who carried out a coup d'état on the night of October 2–3 that deposed the provisional government of Lamothe-Hérissé.
+After the coup, another provisional government was installed, presided over by Florvil Hyppolite and composed of General Duperval, Seide Thélémaque, Tirésias Simon Sam and also Salomon, who was appointed as minister of finance and foreign affairs.
+On October 23, the National Assembly elected Salomon for a seven-year term.
+His presidential inauguration took place 3 days later, on October 26.
 His plan as president was to restart public education, fix Haiti's financial woes, restore agriculture productivity, improve the army, and to fix the public administration.
 Within four months, he established the National Bank of Haiti, and by 1880 he resumed debt payments to France.
 The 1880s saw a huge amount of effort by the Salomon administration to bring modernization to Haiti.
 He adhered to the International Postal Union and issued its first postage stamp.
 In October, he granted a British cable company the right to connect Port-au-Prince and Kingston, Jamaica, and by 1887 he negotiated to link Môle-Saint-Nicolas to Cuba.
 He restructured the medical school, imported teachers from France for the Lycées, and more.
 The Armed Forces of Haiti were reorganized to 16,000 and assigned to 34 infantry regiments and 4 artillery regiments.
 Salomon also reorganized the ranking distribution in the army, which only included privates and generals.